OliChase404/CEL-Event-App/README.md

 ![Event Scheduler Interface](Scheduler-UI-Mockup.png)

 This would change depending on the specific use case.
-I build this as a single-page application using React.js.
+I would most likely build this as a single-page application using React.js.

 ## Thanks for looking!